Clackers: Revival

+Egypt

-In 2017, the original form of the toy was revived in Egypt and gained publicity among school children.
+In 2017, the original form of the toy was revived in Egypt and gained popularity among schoolchildren.
 It became famous under the name "Sisi's balls" referring to the testicles of the Egyptian president Abdel Fattah el-Sisi.
 The police subsequently arrested 41 clacker sellers and confiscated 1,403 pairs of the toy which they considered offensive to the government.

+Latto-latto

-In late 2022, the toy was revived throughout Indonesia and quickly gained fame among the public.
-They are known as "katto-katto" or "latto-latto".
-Latto is a Buginese word which means clacking sound, while Katto is its Makassarese counterpart with similar meaning.
-There is no recorded data showing whether the names are a direct translation of the toy's name in U.S.
+In late 2022, the toy became popular in Indonesia, where it is known as latto-latto or katto-katto.
+(Latto is a Buginese word which means a clacking sound, while katto a similar word in Makassarese.)
+The President of Indonesia Joko Widodo was also seen playing with the toy.
+Actor Paul Rudd was asked to play with the toy when he visited Indonesia.

+Its popularity spread through TikTok to the neighboring Philippines in 2023, where it is known as lato-lato.
+There were several lato-lato competitions in Luzon, with high cash prizes.
+A government-launched tourism competition was held in Cainta, Rizal, with kids included.
+The toy was also popular in Singapore, with Deputy Prime Minister Lawrence Wong playing the toy.
+In 2024, the toy became popular in Pakistan.

+Description

+Clackers were two plastic balls, each about 2 in in diameter.
+The balls are attached to a tab with a strong string.
+The player swings the balls back and forth, creating the clacking sound that describes the name.

 In popular culture

 Clackers have also made some appearances in pop culture media.
-In film, they are shown in Beware!
-The Blob (1972).

 Clackers are a plot point in the 1993 "Love and Sausages" episode of The Kids in the Hall TV series.
 They were also used as weapons by Joseph Joestar in Battle Tendency, the second story arc of the 1980s manga series JoJo's Bizarre Adventure; their appearance there is anachronistic, as Battle Tendency takes place in 1938.
-They also reappear in the eighth story arc of the manga, Jojolion, in the final chapter released in 2021.
+They also reappear in the eighth story arc of the manga, JoJolion, in the final chapter released in 2021.

 The toys are featured in the US television shows produced by Dan Schneider, most notably in the 2007 Drake & Josh episode "Megan's First Kiss," and in the 2008 Zoey 101 episode "Rumor of Love".

+Clackers were also used as weapons in the 2015 Telugu film Bahubali directed by S. S. Rajamouli.